Overview

 project's default bucket (implementation detail)

-A Firebase project is given a default bucket.
+A Firebase project is given a default bucket, with a given URI.
 The bucket's URI serves to distinguish it from other ones.
 It is made of two components: a gs:// prefix and a domain name.
-The default bucket domain uses the project's name, which makes it globally unique.
-If we add another bucket, we must pick a globally unique name by ourselves:
+The default bucket's domain uses the project's name, which makes it globally unique.
+If we add another bucket, we pick a globally unique name by ourselves:

 "gs://<PROJECT-ID>.firebasestorage.app"